cs328-2022/CS328-Notes/CS328-Notes/notebooks/CONTRIBUTING.md

 1. Give your pull request a helpful title

    `[WIP or MRG] CS328 Submission : Group <Group No.>`
-2. Please make sure the name of md/ipynb files is in format `mm_dd_yy_topic_name`, where date is of the day when the corresponding lecture was conducted.
+2. Please make sure the name of md/ipynb files is in format `yyyy_mm_dd_topic_name`, where date is of the day when the corresponding lecture was conducted.
 3. Follow the PR template.
 The template will automatically open when creating a PR.
 4. Make sure all the checks are passing with no merge conflicts.